 - Plus sized undergarments – of perforated rubber to reduce and slim, with metal zippers

-Elastic looked to be the “new thing” in figure control for women.
+Elastic looked to be the “new thing” in figure control for women in the mid 1930s!

 It’s interesting to note the silhouette of the 30s compared to the 50s and 20s.
 The bust looked fairly natural, but more of an emphasis on long lean torsos and long lean legs.
 I think of the shape as “flapper with a bust”, but with obviously more dainty and feminine clothes that were somewhat form fitting and revealing while showing “nothing”.